carbon-language/carbon-lang/llvm/docs/ORCv2.rst

 Design Overview
 ===============

-ORC's JIT'd program model aims to emulate the linking and symbol resolution rules used by the static and dynamic linkers.
+ORC's JIT program model aims to emulate the linking and symbol resolution rules used by the static and dynamic linkers.
 This allows ORC to JIT arbitrary LLVM IR, including IR produced by an ordinary static compiler (e.g. clang) that uses constructs like symbol linkage and visibility, and weak [3]_